tommaso-borgato/wildfly-clustering-reproducers/README.md

 Demonstrates how to run a Singleton Deployment WAR on a 4 nodes WildFly cluster;
 a Singleton Deployment WAR is deployed to the 4 nodes and some HTTP requests are fired at the 4 nodes to check the service is active on just on node;

+## SHARED SESSIONS

+Demonstrates how to run an EAR containing 2 WAR files sharing HTTP sessions, on a 4 nodes WildFly cluster;
+Some HTTP requests are fired at the 4 nodes to check that session are shared across WAR files and nodes;